-Clinical Patient Management System for European Reference Networks: A Case Study
+Clinical Patient Management System for European Reference Networks - OpenApp Connecting with Rare Disease Colleagues

-Over the past couple of weeks, some of the team here have been attending, exhibiting and speaking at various Health & Rare Disease conferences.
+During 2016 some of the team here have been attending, exhibiting and speaking at various health & rare disease events.

 eHealth Ireland Ecosystem